sassoftware/sas-visualanalytics-thirdpartyvisualizations/README.md

 ### configureFormatter

 Uses the columns metadata within the message received from VA to configure D3 formats.
 Only numeric columns are affected.
 Supported VA formats are: DOLLAR, COMMA, F, and PERCENT.
-Other column formats are kept unchanged.
+Other columns formats are kept unchanged.

 _Usage:_